bumbu/svg-pan-zoom/README.md

 <g id="viewport"></g>
 ```

-If the target SVG does not have this element, the library will use the first 'g' element found.
+If the target SVG does not have this element, the library will create it.

-2) Reference the [svg-pan-zoom.js file](http://ariutta.github.io/svg-pan-zoom/svg-pan-zoom.js) from your HTML document and call the init method:
+2) Reference the [svg-pan-zoom.js file](http://ariutta.github.io/svg-pan-zoom/svg-pan-zoom.js) and optionally the [control icons plugin file](http://ariutta.github.io/svg-pan-zoom/control-icons.js) from your HTML document.
+Then call the init method:

 ```js
 svgPanZoom.init();